 Many owners will tell you they have an uncanny ability to communicate their ideas, desires and fears.
 Plus, they usually find clever ways of communicating with you.

 For example, if your Goldendoodle wants a certain treat, expect them to grab your attention and slowly lead you to the place the treat is stored.
-Depending on your dog, these signals can be more complicated and downright brilliant.
+Depending on your dog, these “signals” can be more complicated and at times, just downright brilliant.

 In order for your Goldendoodle to be excellent communicators, you (the owner) need to put in some work too.
 If you teach your dog as many commands and words as possible, it’ll make their communication more effective.

 Sometimes, intelligence can be seen in the actions of the dogs.
-There are a number of “smart things” that Goldendoodles do.
+And according to owners, there are a number of “smart things” that Goldendoodles do.
 Here are some real examples from real owners.